csecht/synthesize-disks/README.md

 start_idx = 0</pre>

 ### Usage:
-From within the downloaded repository folder, the recommended command line invocation is : `python3 -m synthdisks` (or `py -m synthdisks` on Windows) for the default vaules of 10 image files starting at index 0.
+From within the downloaded repository folder, the recommended command line invocation is : `python3 -m synthdisks` (or `py -m synthdisks` on Windows) for the default values of 10 image files starting at index 0.
 To change the number of image files and/or the starting index, use the command line arguments `--num_files` and `--start_idx` respectively.
 For example: `python3 -m synthdisks --num_files 400 --start_idx 100` will create 400 image files, automatically names, starting at index number 100.
-Files are saved to the repository `images` folder.
+Files are saved to the program `saved_images` folder.

 To view basic information, author, version, license, etc.: `python3 -m synthdisks --about`